cloudfoundry/docs-bosh/content/azure-cpi.md

     availability_set: <availability-set-name>
 ```

-The above load-balancer cloud configuration examples are referenced within the deployment manifest as such:
+The above `vm_extensions` cloud configuration examples are referenced within the deployment manifest as such:

 ```yaml
 instance_groups: